open-cogsci/osdoc/content/pages/manual/android.md

 ### Limitations

-- The *synth* item and `openexp.synth` module are not functional.
+- The SYNTH item and `openexp.synth` module are not functional.
-- The *sampler* item and `openexp.sampler` module will ignore panning and pitching.
+- The SAMPLER item and `openexp.sampler` module will ignore panning and pitching.
-- Participants may be eaten by dragons.

 ## Know issue: Frozen or misbehaving virtual keyboard